Israel’s new government unveils plan to weaken Supreme Court

 Levin laid out a law that would empower the country’s 120-seat parliament, or Knesset, to override Supreme Court decisions with a simple majority of 61 votes.
 Levin also proposed that politicians play a greater role in the appointment of Supreme Court judges and that ministers appoint their own legal advisers, instead of using independent professionals.

-Levin argued that the public’s faith in the judicial system is at a historic low, and said he plans to restore power to elected officials that now lies in the hands of activist judges.
+Levin argued that the public’s faith in the judicial system has plummeted to a historic low, and said he plans to restore power to elected officials that now lies in the hands of overly interventionist judges.

 “We go to the polls and vote, choose, but time after time, people who we didn’t elect decide for us,” he said.
 “That’s not democracy.”

-The planned overhaul has already drawn fierce criticism from Israel’s attorney general and the Israeli opposition, underscoring the difficulties that Netanyahu’s new hard-right government will face.
+The planned overhaul has already drawn fierce criticism from Israel’s attorney general and the Israeli opposition, though it is unclear whether they will be able to prevent the far-right government from racing forward.

 Yair Lapid, former Prime Minister and head of the opposition, said he will fight the changes “in every possible way” and vowed to cancel them if he returns to power.
 “Those who carry out a unilateral coup in Israel need to know that we are not obligated to it in any way whatsoever,” he said.

-If Levin’s proposed “override” law is passed, Netanyahu’s ultra-Orthodox and ultranationalist allies have said they hope to scrap Supreme Court rulings striking down the legalization of illegal Israeli outposts on private Palestinian land in the occupied West Bank.
+If Levin’s proposed “override” law is passed, Netanyahu’s ultra-Orthodox and ultranationalist allies have said they hope to scrap Supreme Court rulings outlawing Israeli outposts on private Palestinian land in the occupied West Bank.
 They would also seek to allow for the protracted detention of African asylum-seekers and make official the exclusion of the ultra-Orthodox from the country’s mandatory military service.

 In Israel, Supreme Court judges are appointed and dismissed by a committee made up of professionals, lawmakers and some justices.
 Levin wants to give lawmakers a majority in the committee, with most coming from the right-wing and religiously conservative ruling coalition.